 LaToya McBean Pompy, immigrated to the United States herself.
 Her experience sparked an interest in helping many families be together in the U.S. by founding McBean Law.
 If you need help with your or a loved one’s visa, contact us here or call us today at (888)-462-4006 to schedule a private consultation with LaToya and her team of immigration attorneys who are here to help you.

-5 Steps to Take When Filing For i-601a
+5 Steps to Take When Filing For I-601a

-1: Make Sure You're Eligible
+Step 1: Make Sure You’re Eligible

 Ask your lawyer to check if you meet all the requirements first.

-2: Get All Your Application Documents Ready
+Step 2: Get All Your Application Documents Ready

 A lawyer can make sure your I-601A paperwork is done right.

-3: Send the Completed Application
+Step 3: Send the Completed Application

 Once your immigration lawyer says it’s ready, they’ll mail the application to the correct USCIS address.
 USCIS will review it and let you know their decision.
 If approved, you get provisional waiver before leaving for visa processing.

-4: Attend Your Visa Interview Abroad
+Step 4: Attend Your Visa Interview Abroad

 After getting I-601A approval, you’ll have to leave the U.S. for your visa interview at a consulate.
 Bring the approval notice to the interview as USCIS instructed.